 To enable this update automatically, click the Fix it button or link.
 Then click Run in the File Download dialog box, and follow the steps in the Fix it wizard.

-Install update that is described in Microsoft Knowledge Base (KB) article 2661854 before you run this Fix it solution.
+Install the update that is described in Microsoft Knowledge Base (KB) article 2661854 or 3135743 before you run this Fix it solution.

 This wizard may be in English only.
 However, the automatic fix also works for other language versions of Windows.

 If you are not on the computer that has the problem, save the Fix it solution to a flash drive or a CD and then run it on the computer that has the problem.